benhirsch24/rustbustion/README.md

 The bluetooth interface is the Rust program in this repo.
 It's responsible for talking to the thermometer and exposing the information to wherever it needs to go.

-Simply `cargo run` to start the program scanning for the bluetooth accessory.
+Simply `cargo run` to start the program scanning for the bluetooth accessory and print temperature updates.

+To push data to an S3 bucket add the bucket name as a parameter: `cargo run <BUCKETNAME>`.
+It uses the AWS SDK so it will get credentials from the environment.

 ## Raspberry Pi Interface